 A 1967 series from Ulster TV called 'Zoom In', conceived by Gordon Burns of 'Krypton

-Factor' fame, was originally planned to be 'filler' shows called 'Zoom In' and 'Zoom
+Factor' fame, was originally planned to be two 'filler' shows called 'Zoom In' and

-Out' but was sufficiently successful to be given a run in the 7.00pm prime time-slot.
+'Zoom Out' but was sufficiently successful to be given a run in the 7.00pm prime

-Co-produced by Tony Eames, it featured both Irish showbands and visiting English
+time-slot.
+Co-produced by Tony Eames, it featured both Irish showbands and visiting

-artists with two regular go-go dancers and the studio audience.
-The show also contained
+English artists with two regular go-go dancers and the studio audience.
+The show

 Michael "Hendi" Henderson is a Northern Irish broadcaster, best known for his voiceover